damballa/parkour/doc/repl.md

 - `fs.default.name` / `fs.defaultFS`
 - `hadoop.security.authentication`

-There may be other – PRs for additional parameters appreciated.
+There may be others – PRs for additional parameters appreciated.

 ## Local-mode tests